How to learn Software Application Testing

 - Perform functional tests and validate if everything works according to requirements

 With Agile development being the current trend among organizations, it has become imperative for teams to automate their test cycles.
-This helps them introduce new features faster in the market and gain an edge over competitors.
+This accelerates product release velocity and gains an edge over competitors.

-However, teams can only release faster when they are able to achieve comprehensive test coverage for their mobile or web application.
-It’s also vital to note that applications need to be tested in real user conditions to ensure they are ready for the real world.
+However, teams can only release faster when they can achieve comprehensive test coverage for their mobile or web application.

-The best way to avoid the cost and effort is to opt for a cloud-based testing platform like BrowserStack.
-BrowserStack provides a real device cloud of 2000+ real devices and browsers for manual and automated testing of mobile and web applications.
-It also offers integrations with popular automation frameworks like Appium, Selenium, Espresso and more.
-The image below illustrates BrowserStack’s real device offerings (Android and iOS mobile devices) for mobile app testing.
+- The best way to avoid the cost and effort is to opt for BrowserStack cloud infrastructure, which gives access to a real device cloud of 3000+ real devices and browsers for manual and automated testing.